objektwerks/plotly/README.md

 >The sbt ```libraryDependencies``` line ```("org.plotly-scala" %%% "plotly-render" % "0.8.5").cross(CrossVersion.for3Use2_13)``` allows
 >**plotly-scala** to be used in a Scala 3 sbt single-module project without ***any*** additional dependencies.

->Attempting to add additional Scala 3 dependencies results in sbt versioning errors.
+>Attempting to add additional Scala 2 or 3 dependencies results in sbt versioning errors.
 Purportedly, this article, [Classpath Level](https://docs.scala-lang.org/scala3/guides/migration/compatibility-classpath.html), provides a solution where others fail.

 >Alternatively, **plotly-scala** can be forked and released as a new Scala 3 library - for instance, **plotly-scala3**.